nktcodes/My-Datasets/GEREADME.md

 **Adjusted Close:**

 * Takes splits and dividends into account and relects a more accurate measure of a stock's value.

-1962-01-02 to 2023-09-06